-Morna recreates the dark imprint of Portuguese Saudade, while the percussion driven dance batuque comes from a sensuous African root.
+Morna recreate the dark imprint of Portuguese saudade, while the percussion driven dance batuque comes from a sensuous African root.
 Add in the rhythms of ocean waves for an island lilt, you can imagine the attractions of the music.

 Cesária Évora, the “Barefoot Diva”, is the “Queen of Morna.”
 The Cape Verdean popular singer, who performed without shoes, is unarguably the biggest music export from the Islands.

 A visit to any of the Islands tells the story better; music resonates everywhere: from the guitarists on the street, to the well-known acts every night at 5 Tal da Musica in the capital of Praia, to the blasting radio of packed taxi vans that wait and wait until they are full to depart.

 To dive into Cape Verdean tones and rhythm, visit the Island on any of its festival.
 Festivals in the Cape Verdes take place during Saints days, as such, they include church services, wonderfully colourful processions, a lot of drumming and lively music, all of which culminates in a huge party where people enjoy delicious traditional dishes especially prepared for the occasion.
 It’s a time to have fun and enjoy yourself with lots of other revellers who arrive on the islands for the festivities.

 The popular festivals on the Island include the following: